 S. 3(1) def. of registered nurse repealed by No. 13/2010 s.
 51(Sch. item 44.1(b)).

 S. 3(1) def. of registered pharmacist substituted by No. 13/2010 s.
-51(Sch. item 44.1(e)). registered pharmacist means a person registered under the Health Practitioner Regulation National Law to practise in the pharmacy profession (other than as a student); S. 3(1) def. of registered premises amended by No. 11/2015 s.
-3(b). registered premises means premises registered under section 69 or 69A;
+51(Sch. item 44.1(e)).

+S. 3(1) def. of registered premises amended by No. 11/2015 s.
+3(b).
+Public Health and Wellbeing Act 2008 No. 46 of 2008 Part 1-Preliminary registration holder means the holder of a registration issued, transferred or renewed under Division 4 of Part 6;
-- registration holder means the holder of a registration issued, transferred or renewed under Division 4 of Part 6; - regulations means regulations made under this Act; - risk management plan means a risk management plan prepared in accordance with section 91; - risk management plan audit means an audit, carried out in accordance with section 93, of a risk management plan that was prepared under section 91; - risk management requirements includes requirements made under this Act or the regulations that relate to- - (a) the preparation, content, review and audit of a risk management plan; - (b) the construction, installation, operation, maintenance, repair, service and testing of a cooling tower system;

-(c) control measures used in respect of a cooling tower system;
+regulations means regulations made under this Act;

+risk management plan means a risk management plan prepared in accordance with section 91;

+- risk management plan audit means an audit, carried out in accordance with section 93, of a risk management plan that was prepared under section 91; - risk management requirements includes requirements made under this Act or the regulations that relate to- - (a) the preparation, content, review and audit of a risk management plan; - (b) the construction, installation, operation, maintenance, repair, service and testing of a cooling tower system; - (c) control measures used in respect of a cooling tower system;